 Osteoarthritis can affect one or several areas of your hands.
 These areas often include the tips of the fingers, the middle knuckle of each finger, the joint that connects the thumb and wrist, and the wrist itself.

-- Problems to move the fingers.
+- Problems are moving the fingers.

 - Reduced range of movement

 - Crunchy sound when you move your fingers.

 - Issues to hold or hold objects.

 Women are more likely to have osteoarthritis of the hand than men and usually acquire it at a younger age.